lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Piper and generalization is related to what I am doing with my random sample evidence because I am openly and perversely choosing insufficient, limited, arbitrary evidence and trying to see what I can make of it anyway.

 In that light it seems like what I am saying might be ‘look--- I can achieve a plausible generalization even with bad evidence, suggesting that all work in the field is mere charlatanry!’ but I actually want to do something like ‘look--- this works, suggesting that we haven’t successfully defined what ‘good evidence’ is.’
 The idea of the random sample is that I really do expect ‘1790s-ness’ to appear in *all* of 1790s lit; if I decide that the 1790s are ‘about’, for example, a gendered renegotiation of capitalism, then that aboutness will appear in anything I pick.
 But when I say it that way I get back to the circularity/always-already of close reading...

+This is an unsigned single-sheet document.
+I know far more about the piece of paper than the contents: the ESTC describes it as 1 sheet ;  1/2⁰ with dimensions of 34.6 x 20.8cm and horizontal chain lines.
+There is also an uncontrolled note saying that the record is based on “Lpro copy with other material from 1792”

+The shelfmark, HO.42/23 \[632\], points in the London National Archives to “HO 42.
+Letters and papers.
+Piece described at item level.”
+This consists of a whole lot of correspondence sent to the Home Office, which has actually been scanned!
+Things are stamped with numbers in the upper-right....
+And OH MY GOD 632 SHOWS A SCANNED COPY OF THE ACTUAL DOCUMENT, FREE TO THE PUBLIC AND RIGHT HERE, I CANNOT BELIEVE IT!!!!
+Image 940 shows the front, and image 941 shows the back.
+The item has its own record at http://discovery.nationalarchives.gov.uk/details/r/C10614791

+To find this image, I had to check the “HOLDINGS DETAILS” pane of the ESTC record (a field which somehow I only recently discovered), search the shelfmark at the  London National Archives, and guess that \[632\] referred not to a page or image number, but to an item.

+“Lpro” probably means London/local Public Records Office (former name for National Archives), per Cai

 The first story is by Oliver Goldsmith and takes more than a page before its “joke” becomes entirely evident.
 Reading this short story it becomes easier to see the Vicar of Wakefield as also having a comic bent to its sheer quantity of miseries.....
 Though I still feel like there is some real sincerity there (as indeed there is some sincerity in The Disabled Solder in its implicit social critique)